thealchemist1307/aq-techinical-assigment/README.md

 *   **Ant Design & Tailwind CSS:**
     The frontend uses Ant Design components styled with Tailwind CSS.
 Some components may require custom wrappers for complete customization.
 *   **Pre-Build Tests:**
     All unit tests should pass before creating a new build.
-You can enforce this via prebuild scripts in your `package.json`.
+Need to enforce this via prebuild scripts in your `package.json`.

 Troubleshooting
 ---------------